ckuelker/quick-guide-en-us/Dev/Python/Best-Practice/python-best-practice.md

 - Use a simple and explicit path modification to resolve the package properly

-- Individual tests should have import context, create a tests/context.py file:
+- Individual tests should have an import context, create a `tests/context.py` file:

 ```python
 import os